arvindvenkatadri/the-foundation-series/content/courses/7-Data-Visualization-with-No-Code/_index.md

 <br>
 What information does the graph convey?
 How ?
 What aspects of the Visual convey "human" information, such as Number and Relation?
-What could the dotted line in the picture depict?
+What could the sloping dotted line in the picture depict?

 Over the next two weeks we will form our intuition about shapes and data and learn to create some evocative information graphics that tell stories.